msahasrabudhe/dd_mrf_grid/README.md

 (Code not yet complete)

-This Python library implements the Dual Decomposition algorithm by Komodakis, Paragios, and Tziritas [1] on a regular 2-D grid by dividing the graph into sub-problems (slaves), each sub-problem being a unique loop of four points.
+This Python library implements the Dual Decomposition algorithm by Komodakis, Paragios, and Tziritas [1] on a regular 2-D grid by dividing the graph into sub-problems (slaves), each sub-problem being a cell of four points.

 Requirements
 ------------